La Monnaie

 La Monnaie is located on the Place de la Monnaie/Muntplein, not far from the Rue Neuve/Nieuwstraat and the Place de Brouckère/De Brouckèreplein.
 The current edifice is the third theatre on the site.
-The facade dates from 1818 with major alterations made in 1856 and 1986.
+The façade dates from 1818 with major alterations made in 1856 and 1986.
 The foyer and auditorium date from 1856, but almost every other element of the present building was extensively renovated in the 1980s.
-It is served by the metro and premetro (underground tram) station De Brouckère on lines 1, 3, 4 and 5.
+It is served by the metro and premetro (underground tram) station De Brouckère on lines 1, 4, 5 and 10.